Memorable Manitobans: Melford Seldon Watson (1890-1979)

 Lawyer, publisher, judge.

-On 27 June 1917, he married Cleta May Rumball (1890-1981, daughter of Mark C. Rumball) at Morden and they had two children: Douglas Watson and Enid Watson (wife of ?
-Moncrief).
+On 27 June 1917, he married Cleta May Rumball (1890-1981, daughter of Mark C. Rumball) at Morden and they had two children: Enid Carol Watson (1918-2008, wife of Henry “Monty” Moncrief) and Douglas Ruthven Watson (1922-2011).
 He was a member of the Canadian Bar Association, Manitoba Bar Association, Deloraine School Board, Masonic Lodge (Deloraine), Canadian Press Association, Canadian Weekly Newspaper Association (President of Manitoba Division, 1925), Deloraine United Church, and Winnipeg Philharmonic Choir.
 His recreations included curling and tennis.

 Marriage registration, Manitoba Vital Statistics.